How to Start Investing With Basically No Money

 While some traditional and startup investment accounts require as much as $100,000 to get started, others have no opening balance requirement at all.

-If you want to get started investing with your spare change, Acorns is the platform for you.
+If you want to get started investing with your spare change, Acorns is a good platform.
 There is no minimum balance required to open a new account.
 When you connect your debit or credit card, Acorns will monitor your purchases and round up to invest your spare change.
-For example, if you go to the sandwich shop and spend $4.75 on a sub, Acorns will round it up to an even $5 and invest the extra 25 cents into your account.
+For example, if you go to the sandwich shop and spend $4.75 on a hero sandwich, Acorns will round it up to an even $5 and invest the extra 25 cents in your account.

-Even if you know nothing about investments, Acorns has you covered and will take care of the hard decisions for you.
-You can just sit back and watch your account grow with each purchase you make.
+Even if you know nothing about investments, Acorns will take care of the hard decisions for you.
+You just sit back and watch your account grow with each purchase you make.

-If you prefer a more traditional stock investing experience but don’t have big dollars to invest, Robinhood is a great choice.
-While big brokerages charge around $10 per stock trade and discount brokers charge around $5, Robinhood charges $0.
+If you prefer a more traditional stock investing experience but don’t big dollars to invest, Robinhood is also a great choice.
+While big brokerages charge around $10 per stock trade and discount brokers charge about $5, Robinhood charges nothing.

-This mobile first, online only brokerage works like an online only bank, but for your stocks instead of your cash.
-By avoiding physical branches and expensive infrastructure, they can offer stock trades as a 100 percent digital product for free.
-A paid version, Robinhood Gold, is available for $10 per month with additional features.
-If you are a legal United States resident with a social security number and a smart phone, you have everything you need to buy and sell stocks, with no fees and no minimum balances to worry about.
+This mobile, online only brokerage works like an online-only bank—but for your stocks instead of your cash.
+By avoiding physical branches and expensive infrastructure, they can offer digital stock trades for free.
+A paid version, Robinhood Gold, is available for $10 per month with additional features that get s you access to extended trading hours and additional buying power.
+If you are a legal United States resident with a social security number and a smartphone, you have everything you need to buy and sell stocks—with no fees and no minimum balances to worry about.

 Don’t Forget Your 401(k)

 If you work for a company that offers a 401(k) plan, your investment dollars are automatically deducted from your paycheck.
-You don’t have to invest anything from savings to take advantage.
-In fact, you can’t invest in a 401(k) from savings, as all funds go directly into your 401(k) — and your chosen investments — from a payroll deduction.
+You don’t have to invest anything from savings to take advantage of this employee benefit.
+In fact, you're not allowed to invest in a 401(k) from savings.
+That's because with a 401(k) a payroll deduction automatically deposits the specified amount of dollars directly into your 401(k).